vshotarov/lamya/docs/source/get-started.rst

 That's no good for our example.

-So, to fix that we can use ``pygeon`` in a build script like so:
+So, to fix that we can use ``lamya`` in a build script like so:

 .. code-block:: python
    :emphasize-lines: 9,10,11,12,13,14,15,16,17,18,19,20,21,22,23
    :caption: ``my_site_dir/build.py``

-   from pygeon.site_generator import SiteGenerator
+   from lamya.site_generator import SiteGenerator

    site_gen = SiteGenerator(name="Mostly Harmless", url="localhost:8000")